 Access to cash is available at the Doha Bank ATM, a branch of QNB, and Doha Exchange.

 Opening times: Most shops operate 10 am – noon and reopen 4 pm – 10 pm.
 On Fridays, stores will close for the afternoon prayers.
 Most restaurants open all day from 8 am – midnight.
-Some may be open 24 hours.
+Some are open 24 hours.